Skip to main content

 Awards

-Pulitzer Prize, Scripps Howard Foundation, National Academies of Sciences, American Association for the Advancement of Science, Society of Professional Journalists, White House Correspondents' Association, National Press Club, Overseas Press Club, John B. Oakes, Sidney Hillman, Women in Communication, Investigative Reporters and Editors, National Housing, Suburban Newspapers of America and more than two dozen local and regional awards.
+Pulitzer Prize, Scripps Howard Foundation, National Academies of Sciences, American Association for the Advancement of Science, Society of Professional Journalists, White House Correspondents' Association, National Press Club, Overseas Press Club, National Headliner, Online News Association, Society of Environmental Journalists, Association of Health Care Journalists, John B. Oakes, Sidney Hillman, Women in Communication, Investigative Reporters and Editors, National Housing, Suburban Newspapers of America and more than two dozen local and regional awards as well as the Kirwan Faculty Research and Scholarship Prize.

 Affiliations